Actindo-AG/Documentation/PIM/API/04_EntityData.md

 # Retrieve entity data

-As indicated in the [Make an API call](02_GetStarted.md#make-an-api-call) chapter, to send an API call, you usually need to provide at least one entity ID in your request body, such as product ID or attribute set ID, for the system to recognize the entity you are addressing.
+To make an API call to the *Actindo Core OpenAPI*, you usually need to provide one or several entity IDs in your request body, such as product ID or attribute set ID, for the system to recognize the entity you are addressing.
 The ID, that is, the entity identification number, is automatically assigned by the system when creating an entity.

 For example, when you want to create a product, you need to send an *attributeSetId*, that is, the identification number of the attribute set of the product you want to create.
 You can find out an entity ID via user interface or via API.
 Besides, you can also retrieve other specific entity data via API if desired.

 In the following, a few examples to retrieve entity data via user interface and via API are provided.

-## Discover entity ID via user interface
+## Discover an entity ID via user interface

 You can find out any entity ID via user interface as follows:

-1. Select the module where the entity originates, for example, *PIM > Products > LIST* to find out a product ID.
+1. Select the module where the entity originates from, for example, *PIM > Products > LIST* to find out a product ID.

 2. Locate the entity whose ID you need.